nass600/BasicFormsTutorial/README.md

 1. Add the finishDate field to the form type.
 If you set nothing on the form field it will render 5 selects according to the DateTime format.
-We do not take care about the time for this example and we rather prefer a unique text input with a date format like dd/mm/yyyy (Tip: Use the date widget instead of datetime).
+We do not take care about the time for this example and we rather prefer a unique text input with a date format like dd/M/yyyy (Tip: Use the date widget instead of datetime).
+It is not required.
 2. Add the a select widget where we can choose any country.
 (Tip: Symfony comes with Country and Language widgets and validation).
+So this field could be null, we are going to set an empty_value for display it in the select widget as default.
+3. For the status field, we need a radio widget so create an expanded choice widget.
+The possible choices are: finished, maintenance and developing

+**Spliting up form rendering**